Energy-dynamics interplay in temporal networks triggers explosive synchronization: interplay between energy and synchronization

 \subsection{Interactions driven by dissipative energy}

-In this section, the network structure is governed by the dissipative energy, which corresponds to the energy exchanged through interactions between the systems.
-Accordingly, the adjacency matrix $\mathbf{G}(t)$ is constructed using the criterion defined in Eq.~\ref{eq::eq6}, where the dissipative energy is obtained by applying the relation provided in Eq.~\ref{eq::eq4}.
-Applying this relation to each node yields the analytical expression of the dissipative energy, as given in Eq.~\ref{eq::eqdis}.
-For detailed derivations and methodological steps, readers are referred to the relevant Refs.~\cite{sarasola2004energy}.
+In this section, the network structure is governed by the dissipative energy, which corresponds to the energy exchanged through interactions between the oscillators.
+The network topology is constructed according to the relation defined in Eq.~\ref{eq::eq6}, where $\dot{\mathbf H}$ denotes the dissipative energy of the considered system.
+To derive the analytical expression of this dissipative energy, we substitute $\mathbf F_d( \mathbf X_j)$, defined in Eq.~\ref{eqfd}, and the Hamiltonian $\mathbf H$, defined in Eq.~\ref{eq::eq10}, into Eq.~\ref{eq::eq6}.
+This procedure yields the final expression for $\dot{\mathbf H}_j$ for oscillator $j$, as given in Eq.~\ref{eq::eqdis}.